belle2/basf2/svd/doc/reconstruction.rst

 Shifting of SVD-cluster-time based on Cluster-size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mean of cluster-times shifts with size of the clusters as strips with lower amplitude delays the time.
-This is not simulated and only should be seen in Data.
-To compensate this, a shift is added to the calibrated time.
+The mean of the cluster-time distribution shifts with the cluster size, as the strips of the clusters with lower amplitude, which are at the edge, delays in time.
+This effect is not simulated and it appears only in data.
+To compensate this, improving cluster time resolution in data and data-simulation agreement, a shift is added to the calibrated time.
 The values are stored in :ref:`SVDClusterTimeShifter<svdclustertimeshifter>` DBObject.

 Cluster Position Reconstruction